 Vice President – Operations.
-This VP Office shall assist the President in the day-to-day operations of the BABCNC, managing the Administrator, responding to emails, assisting in the creation of the Meeting agenda, communicating with committee chairs as needed, as well as chairing Board Meetings in absence of President.
+This VP Office shall assist the President in the day-to-day operations of the BABCNC, managing the Administrator, responding to emails, assisting in the creation of the Meeting agenda, communicating with committee chairs as needed, as well as chairing Board Meetings in absence of the President.

 (c) Secretary